adiabatic/king-kong/README.markdown

 1. Click “Keyboard”.
 1. Click on the “Input Sources” tab.
 1. Click on the plus sign on the bottom left of the window.
 1. In the search box on the bottom left, type “King”.
-“Quikscript (King Kong)” should appear in the menu on the right.
+“King Kong” should appear in the menu on the right.
-1. Double-click on “Quikscript (King Kong)”.
+1. Double-click on “King Kong”.

 ## Usage Instructions (OS X)